BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 Once the limits are reached, or on a periodic basis, you must remit any sales and deposit limits to BLL before selling additional tickets.

 - **Withdrawal float**
-Funds provided to you by your Manager, solely allocated for payment of prizes to players.
+Represents funds provided to you by your Manager, solely allocated for payment of prizes to players.

 If your account is enabled to pay prizes, you or your sub-agents can pay single prizes up to Nu.10,000.

-You can either use the **Sales Receipts** which you may have on hand to pay prizes, or BLL will provide you the necessary funds to pay prizes.
+To pay prizes you can use the **Sales Receipts** which you may have on hand,  or BLL will provide you with the necessary funds.
 The allocation and usage of these funds are tracked through the **Withdrawal Float** account.

-You can also allocate and sub-divide your withdrawal float or collected sales receipts to your sub-agents withdrawal float as necessary.
+You can allocate and sub-divide your withdrawal float or collected sales receipts to your sub-agents withdrawal float as necessary.

 ## Sales Receipt Credit Limit